This is the home page for Netpbm.

 If you have trouble getting, building, or installing the prerequisites, the Netpbm maintainer wants to know.
 Since he uses them himself, he can help you.
 And if there is a problem with a prerequisite package that its own maintainer cannot fix, it may be possible to ship a fix with Netpbm.

 To build and install Netpbm, you need GNU Make and a Perl interpreter.
 You can get GNU Make from The GNU Project and Perl from CPAN.
+You need the basic Perl interpreter and the core modules (warning: these are separate packages on Fedora).
 It's possible to get around the Perl requirement by running some of the steps on a different machine that has Perl and doing others manually.
 There is no practical substitute for GNU Make.

 The Netpbm package as a whole uses over half a dozen external libraries, but you don't necessarily need to install them all in order to build Netpbm.
 Each library is used by a few Netpbm programs, and if you don't have the library, the Netpbm build will automatically skip building those parts.
 See the Prerequisite List.